Nabi40/Hand_raise_detection/README.md

 -Annotates names of hand-raising individuals on the frame.
 -Saves the output to output_hand_detection.mp4.

-**Example Output📌**
+---

+##Example Output📌
-A line of text (Name of the person) is overlaid on the video when a hand raise is detected.
+-A line of text (Name of the person) is overlaid on the video when a hand raise is detected.
 The mapping is based on estimated seating zones.

-**❌Limitations**
+---

+##❌Limitations
 Accuracy is suboptimal because:
   Model is not trained on custom data.
   YOLOv8n-pose is not fine-tuned for classroom gesture detection.